gjhenrique/rpi_stuff/README.md

 ## Related
 - [Demo app](./app): A sample playbook pointing to latest tag.
 It's the recommended way to configure your own servers.
 - [Torrent role](./roles/torrent): Manual steps required to have a functioning infrastructure
 - [Private Configuration](https://github.com/gjhenrique/rpi_stuff_private): The repo I'm using to control my Raspberry Pi.
-The secrets are encrypted.
+The secrets are encrypted with ansible vault.
 - [telegram-bot-torrents](https://github.com/gjhenrique/telegram-bot-torrents): Bot written in rust to search torrents in Jackett and upload them to Transmission

 ## Roadmap